 Ms. Le is a second generation Thai-American.
 As a child, Ms. Le learned and practiced the Thai language at home and attended weekend school.
 She also spent summers in Thailand to improve her language skills.
 She continuously earned top scores and honors for her continued proficiency in the Thai language.
 She attributes her parents for her Thai language skills and proficiency because they required her to complete daily Thai study and practice as well as regular assessment and testing as a child.

 She loves learning about different cultures from people with different ethnicities and backgrounds.
 She was born and raised in Aurora, Colorado, and she had the unique advantage of being exposed to various cultures and ethnicities at an early age.
 This helped shape her open-mind and heart and adds to the satisfaction she feels everyday in helping people through her career.
-Marissa’s seven-year-old daughter, Lia, will start her second-grade year at YHALE in August 2020.
+Marissa’s seven-year-old daughter, Lia, will start her third-grade year at YHALE in August 2021.

 Ms. Le holds a Bachelor of Business Administration from Florida Atlantic University in International Business and Trade.